babybuddy/babybuddy/docs/CONTRIBUTING.md

 arguments for this command.

 A special parameter, `--ip`, is also available to set the IP for the server.
-E.g execute `gulp runserver --ip 0.0.0.0:8000` to make the server available to other devices on your local network.
+E.g., execute `gulp runserver --ip 0.0.0.0:8000` to make the server available to other devices on your local network.

 #### `scripts`